marwan04/marwan04/README.md

 I’m a passionate software developer with hands-on experience in AI prompt engineering, systems programming, and full-stack web development.
 My journey spans cloud computing, secure server configuration, and building practical tools and utilities from scratch.
 Whether it's designing intelligent prompts or writing system-level C code, I love crafting solutions that are reliable and scalable.

-I'm currently seeking opportunities to apply my skills and grow in environments focused on innovation — like a graduate role at Amazon!

 ---

 ## 🛠️ Technical Skills